Customs meet Rice farmers in Kaduna over border closure

 He appreciated the federal government for providing many opportunities for Nigerians especially in the area of agriculture, particularly rice production.

-“It has created alot of jobs for the youth, and graduate are also into farming due to federal support, ” the RIFAN secretary said.
+“It has created a lot of jobs for the youth, and graduates are also into farming due to federal support, ” the RIFAN secretary said.

 Mr Mohammed Kabir, a farmer, expressed optimism that things will get better for the country if the federal government continues in the same direction.